No matter what stage of the propagation journey you’re in, we’ve got you covered. Let’s start with the basics: What even is propagation?

-- You’ll need a leaf (or two or three or four!) from a ‘parent’ plant.
+1. You’ll need a leaf (or two or three or four!) from a ‘parent’ succulent.
 You can either use healthy leaves that have already dropped, or gently twist and pull them off from the stem of your succulent.

-- Lay the leaves on top of a tray of cactus soil (you can also use a plate or saucer or paper plate) and set somewhere it gets partial or indirect sunlight.
+2. Lay the leaves on a tray of cactus soil (you can also use a saucer or paper plate) and set somewhere it gets partial or indirect sunlight.

-4. Use a spray bottle to spritz your leaves every other day.
+4. Use a spray bottle to spritz your leaves with water every other day.

-- Time to plant your new succulent!
-As soon as your leaf has roots and the rosette (the new succulent) has grown large enough to pot, nestle the new roots into cactus soil with the rosette sitting on top.
+6. Plant the propagated leaf: As soon as your leaf has roots, and the rosette has grown large enough to pot, nestle the new roots into cactus soil with the rosette sitting on top.
 (You can nestle the old leaf into the soil along with the roots, leave it on top with the rosette, OR gently twist and remove it altogether.)

-1. Start by snipping a piece of stem or offshoot off the parent plant.
+1. Start by snipping a piece of stem or offshoot off the parent plant, like this:

-- Then nestle your new plant in some dry cactus soil.
+3. Then nestle your new plant in some dry cactus soil, like this:

-- During this time, new roots will sprout from the cutting and you have yourself a new plant.
+5. During this time, new roots will sprout from the cutting and you have yourself a new plant.
 At this point, continue a normal watering routine.

 *Pro tip: If you cut the top off your succulent to propagate it, leave the roots and stump with a few leaves on it!
-Water it just like a regular succulent, then new rosettes and leaves will start to form on the stump like this:
+Water it just like a regular succulent, and new rosettes will start to grow on the stump, like this: